Use and Purpose of Collected Personal Data

 You can configure your browser to inform you of cookies, to request your consent or to deny all cookies.
 If you take such measures to deny or restrict cookies, the functionality of this website may be impaired.

-Where cookies are used by third parties or for the purpose of analysis, we say so in this privacy statement and will ask your permission when we do.
+Where cookies are used by third parties or for the purpose of analysis, we say so in this privacy statement and will ask your permission for their use.

 Our web server collects and stores information in its log files which is transmitted automatically by your browser, namely